Rachel Carson: Power of the Pen

 Organic Food Movement

-"The organic movement had sprung directly from the customers’ demand as they became sick of the health hazards associated with the use of chemicals in food and household products."
+close"The organic movement had sprung directly from the customers’ demand as they became sick of the health hazards associated with the use of chemicals in food and household products."

 -"History of the Organics Movement", The Organics Institute